Everton Park Buyers Agent’s Guide

 What can my money buy in Everton Park?

-The median house price in Everton Park is $600,000 which is slightly above Brisbane’s median.
+The median house price in Everton Park is $752,500 which is close to Brisbane’s median.

 How has the Everton Park property market been performing?

 Units in Everton Park have seen more modest price growth.
-In the last 5 years the median price of units has decreased by 9.6%.
-On average, over the last 10 years unit prices have increased by 0.3% per annum.
+In the last 5 years the median price of units has increased by 2.6%.
+On average, over the last 10 years unit prices have increased by 1.5% per annum.

 Supply and demand characteristics for Everton Park

-- On average houses are selling 4% below their list price.
-Units typically sell 3% below their list price.
+- On average houses are selling 6% above their list price.
+Units typically sell 4% above their list price.

-- There is a shortage of houses currently listed for sale (2.27%), (There is a large number of units currently listed for sale (22.93%)).
+- There is a shortage of houses and units currently listed for sale (1.26% and 2.11% respectively).

 Check out Everton Park’s Community Facebook page for some additional information on the suburb.